 I’ve always been interested in the threads of other entrepreneurs’ intricate woven stories that led them to exactly where they are now and what influences them to create & share their work with the world.
 Through conversations with other self-employed creatives, I’ve learned that everyone’s story is unique as a whole, but within each story there are threads that resonate deeply & connect us to each other.

-My intention for this project is to loosely connect those threads and share the stories with you.
+My intention for these interviews is to loosely connect those threads and share the stories with you.

 Erin Lalley- Bauer is the driving & creative force behind Fern Croft Floral.
 I first fell in love with Erin’s floral design when I found her work on instagram through a friend.
 Since then, we’ve had the privilege of photographing a few weddings with Fern Croft Floral and each and every time I’m left in awe of her arrangements and the way they each seem to whisper their own secrets.